 Amulet, is essentially another name for talisman.
 Amulet originated from the Latin word amuletum and can be defined as,

 - "A lucky charm that has magical inscriptions and which has been consecrated through incantation".

-Hence, there is no significant difference between amulets and talismans and it is only the manner in which they are perceived to have been created that would result in one term being preferred over the other.
+Hence, there is no significant difference between amulets and talismans and it is only the manner in which they are believed to have been created that would lead to one term being preferred over the other.
+In common conversational language, an amulet is identified with an object that brings protection, whereas talisman is used in reference to an object that brings good luck, however ancient talismans do not follow such a clear clasification.
 A common misconception is that such objects have to be kept in physical contact and be worn as pendants or lockets.
 This is not the case, they may be worn as talisman pendants or may be installed at a fixed location from where they positively influence the lives of those who have acquired them.

 teaches us how to create horoscopes

 and use the positions of celestial bodies, to understand and interpret Human existence on Earth.
 Of course, to believe, or not believe in astrology